 The 5 best trucking physical damage insurance companies

-According to Investopedia, there are around 3.6 million truckers on the road in the US.
+There are around 3.6 million truckers on the road in the US.
 With that many people relying on trucking for their livelihoods, good commercial truck insurance is a necessity.
 We’ve looked at several of the insurance companies providing commercial truck insurance, and these four are our favorites.

 - Progressive: Best overall with over 40 years of experience